-The safest treatment is moist heat, considered the best remedy for egg binding in chickens, but will work for peahens.
-Put the peahen in a cage or box with a wire floor, place a large flat pan of hot water beneath the cage.
-Keep topping up the warm water to maintain the supply of steam be careful not to keep it so hot that the steam burns her.
-Provide some overhead heat from a heat lamp and enclose the whole cage with a blanket or plastic to keep the moisture in.
-Make sure that the temperature doesn’t get too hot, a thermometer can be used to keep the heat between 90 and 102 degrees Fahrenheit.
-Fresh cold water should be available at all times for the peahen to drink.
+Considered the best remedy for egg binding in chickens, moist heat is also the safest treatment for peafowl.
+Put the peahen in a raised cage or box with a wire floor.
+Place a large flat pan of hot water beneath the cage.
+Enclose the whole cage with a blanket or plastic to keep the moisture in, and provide some overhead heat with a heat lamp.
+Keep topping up the warm water to maintain the supply of steam.
+Use a thermometer and keep the temperature in the cage between 90 and 102 degrees Fahrenheit.
+Fresh cold water and some food should be available at all times for the peahen to drink.

-A farm animal vet can give a peahen an injection of calcium gluconate, which will often cause her to pass the egg.
-Liquid calcium supplement for breeding and growing birds has been found to be very effective as an emergency back up for egg-bound peahens.
-Application: In water (10-20 mls per litre) or on soft-food 0.1-0.2 mls per 100g bodyweight.
+Alternatively, or if moist heat is ineffective, a vet can give a peahen an injection of calcium gluconate which will often cause her to pass the egg.
+Liquid calcium supplement for breeding and growing birds has also been found to be very effective in an emergency.
+Add 10-20 mls per litre to drinking water, or 0.1-0.2 mls per 100g bodyweight to soft food.
 Use the lower doses in hard water areas.
-Pack sizes: 100ml, 250ml, 500ml, 1 litre, 5 litres.
-Active ingredients: Magnesium, Vitamin D3, Calcium.

 Do Not try to help by sticking syringes full of oil into a peahen’s vent.
 You’ll likely only give her pain and cause infection.
 Trying to break a visible egg inside the hen and extracting the pieces isn’t usually effective either.